SapphicMoe/parallel.report/README.md

 # <img src='public/favicon.png' title='Parallel Program emblem' alt='Parallel Program emblem' width='20' height='20' /> [Parallel Program Report][site]

-This site covers Guardians who contributed to Destiny 2 and/or its API in a meaningful way, and have received the [Parallel Program emblem][parallel].
+This site covers Guardians who contributed to Destiny 2 and its API in a meaningful way, and have received the [Parallel Program emblem][parallel].

 Powered by [Astro][astro].